Big, bigger, Phuket

 - The electrical outlets in Phuket generally feature two round prongs, fitting both most European and Asian appliances, as well as the flat prongs of USA and Japan.
 The standard voltage is 220 volts.

 - How long to spend in Phuket is hard to say.
-You can see the main sights in a few adventure-filled days, or spend weeks discovering the hidden beaches.
+You can explore the best things to do in a few adventure-filled days, or spend weeks discovering the hidden beaches.
 Not to mention all the islands in Phang Nga Bay!

 - Beachwear belongs on the beach.
 Although Thais in Phuket are accustomed to tourists, it’s considered rude to wear a swimsuit when you’re not on the beach.
 Especially at temples.

-- Book accommodation well in advance if you’re travelling during the high season (July and August + December to March).
+- Book accommodation well in advance if you’re travelling during the high season (roughly December to March).
 While there will always be rooms available, many of the best hotels get fully booked months ahead of time.

 - Wifi is widely available in hotels and cafes, and it’s usually very fast.
 If you need internet access elsewhere for services like Grab and Bolt, consider buying a local SIM card or eSIM with data.
 It’s affordable and easy to obtain.
 We’ve previously used Airalo (adlink) with great success.